klotzsch-lab/Maasi/README.md

 The maasi project is based on a number of other open source projects and papers.
+A complete references list can be found inside the HardwareX paper.

 The idea to use the ESC telemetry was based on the DIY spin coater built by [@BenKrasnow](https://www.youtube.com/watch?v=321tptQ8PrU) (Applied Science in Youtube)

 The documentation format was largely inspired by [Pachter Lab](https://pachterlab.github.io/):

 [Booeshaghi, A.S., Beltrame, E.d.V., Bannon, D. et al. Principles of open source bioinstrumentation applied to the poseidon syringe pump system.
 Sci Rep 9, 12385 (2019). https://doi.org/10.1038/s41598-019-48815-9](https://www.nature.com/articles/s41598-019-48815-9)